-Here are some ways providers, like you, can help patients who are at risk for prediabetes.
+Here are some ways providers like you can help patients who are at risk for prediabetes.

-Having this conversation may be difficult, especially if a patient has been dealing with trauma, shame, and stigma around their weight.
-Fat shaming is a very real byproduct of societal stigma around weight – one that we often do not take under consideration in public health work (Puhl & Heuer, 2012).
-These negative attitudes even invade medical facilities, leading to patients being turned away for care or have very real medical conditions needing treatment instead blamed on their weight (Udo, Purcell, & Grillo, 2016).
+Having these conversations with patients aren’t always easy, especially if a patient has been dealing with trauma, shame, and stigma from being overweight.
+Fat shaming is a real byproduct of societal stigma, one that we often don’t take under consideration in public health work (Puhl & Heuer, 2012).
+Negative attitudes invade medical facilities.
+This leads to patients being turned away for care or needing treatment for medical conditions that are instead blamed on their weight (Udo, Purcell, & Grillo, 2016).

-Many tools utilized in measuring, monitoring, and curbing obesity may not be as effective for evaluating weight for a variety of people.
-For example, BMI was developed and tested on white cisgender men.
-It has not been updated in most cases to fit the needs of those among communities made up of additional races, ethnicities, genders, sexes, and more (Dougherty, Golden, Gross, Colantuoni, & Dean, 2020; WHO Expert Consultation, 2004 (PDF); Harvard T.H.
+Many tools used to measure, monitor, and curb obesity may not be effective for evaluating weight for some people.
+For example, body mass index (BMI) was developed and tested on white cisgender men.
+The index hasn’t been updated in most cases to fit the needs of communities of other races, ethnicities, genders, sexes, and more (Dougherty, et al., 2020; Mittal, et al., 2004; Harvard T.H.
 Chan School of Public Health, 2021).
-It is important to acknowledge this history to:
+It’s important to acknowledge this history to:

-- Assess all of the risk factors.
+- Assess all the patient’s risk factors.

-- Hemoglobin A1C of 5.7-6.4%, and/or
+- Hemoglobin A1C of 5.7-6.4%

-- Fasting plasma glucose of 100-125mg/dL, and/or
+- Fasting plasma glucose of 100-125mg/dL

 - Two-hour plasma glucose (after a 75-gram glucose load) of 140-199 mg/dL

-- Need to be 18 years old or older, plus
+- 18 years old or older

-- Provide patient-focused toolkits like the CDC’s On Your Way to Preventing Type 2 Diabetes (PDF) for guidance in between appointments.
+- Provide patient-focused toolkits like the CDC’s On Your Way to Preventing Type 2 Diabetes (PDF) for guidance between appointments.

 - Help patients find a lifestyle change program that fits their specific needs.